Samsung/tizen-docs/docs/application/native/guides/device/attached-devices.md

 To control a LED device:

-- Get the maximum brightness value of a torch LED with the `device_flash_get_max_brightness()` function.The function returns the maximum brightness value of the torch LED located next to the camera.
+- Get the maximum brightness value of a torch LED with the `device_flash_get_max_brightness()` function.

+  The function returns the maximum brightness value of the torch LED located next to the camera.

     ```
     int error;